 Having the quarantine tank is a concept that is more germane to expert aquarists.
-If you have a significant number of fish and frequently enrich your collection buying new ones, a quarantine tank is essential for your smooth aquarium journey.
+If you have a significant number of fish and frequently enrich your collection by buying new ones, a quarantine tank is essential for your smooth aquarium journey.
 A quarantine tank is a small tank used to rehabilitate newcomer fish or treat weak and unwell fish.

 This tank’s primary purpose is to provide your tiny pets special care, keeping away from the main display tank’s stress.
 The quarantine process is equally important both for freshwater fish and marine fish.

 An ideal quarantine tank has to be equipped with accessories that the main tank should have, including a filter and water heater.
 Additionally, a thermometer is essential for a quarantine tank to monitor the water temperature, which is vital here.

-Fish in the shop share a common environment with many other fishes, and they can carry disease silently.
+Fish in the shop live in a shared house with many other fishes, and they can carry disease silently.
 When you get new fish at home, they may manifest signs of illness.
 So a monitoring period is essential before putting them in the established tank.

 The stress of being packed up and a journey to your home from the shop can make them weak.
 It can affect their immune system and make them prone to fungal and bacterial infection.

-In the cases mentioned above, fish need special care, which is not possible in the display tank.
+In the cases mentioned above, fish need special care, which is impossible in the display tank.
 And it is better to separate an infected fish from the existing fish of the aquarium.
 So you have to make a hospital tank.

 A hospital tank is nothing but a quarantine tank you are using for a slightly different purpose.
 While you are treating a sick fish, you need to dose medicine or feed medicated food.
 Some remedies may be harmful to other fish and plants of the main tank, so it is better to treat patients separately.

 A small ten-gallon tank can be used as a perfect quarantine aquarium.
 If the budget is low, you can also use a sturdy 10-gallon (40 liters) container.
 Even a smaller tank is sufficient here for small fish.
-But make sure the material is safe to use, and the container is strong enough to sustain the water weight.
+But make sure the material is safe to use, and the aquarium tank is strong enough to sustain the water weight.
 Arrange a lid to prevent fish from jumping.

 A proper filtration system to maintain water quality is very much essential for the quarantine tank.
 Some people prefer a small power filter.
 Hang on back filters with sponge media will be suitable for this purpose.

 A small water heater of 50 watts is sufficient for a 10-gallon tank.
 Water temperature is crucial as the lower temperature promotes fungal and bacterial infection of fish.
 To monitor the water temperature, a thermometer with a digital display can be perfect.

 Rinse the whole container thoroughly with pure potable water.
-Fill the tank full and keep for several hours to make sure it is leak-proof.
+Fill the tank full and keep it for several hours to make sure it is leak-proof.

 If everything functions well, your tank is now ready.
 So you know your tank won’t leak, the heater and the filter function properly.
 Now you can unplug the heater and the filter and store those in a safe location.

 The Quarantine tank should be a bare bottom tank.
 Because it is only for a temporary quarantine period, and if you use a substrate, it will be difficult to clean your QT every time the quarantine is over.